top of page

 Since the moon is the closest "planet" to Earth, this satellite zips around the zodiac very quickly, completing its round in less than a month.
 Actually, the entire trip takes 29.53 days, to be exact, and is measured from one “New Moon” to the next.
 We call this a lunation or lunar cycle.

-So, this New Moon in Scorpio marks the beginning of another lunar cycle.
-During a New Moon, the moon is sitting between the Earth and the Sun, hence the Sun is shining on the side of the moon we never see.
+So, this New Moon in Sagittarius marks the beginning of another lunar cycle.
+During a New Moon, the Moon is sitting between the Earth and the Sun, hence the Sun is shining on the side of the moon we never see.
 Both the Moon and Sun are in the same Zodiac sign during a New Moon forming a conjunction, which means that the influencing energies are united and enhance the other.
-In this case, both the sun and moon are conjunct in the sign of Scorpio.
+In this case, both the sun and moon are conjunct in the sign of Sagittarius.

 What you need to know about Sagittarius